 The bedding is a layer that you put on the bottom of the cage and which you need to replace or in some cases clean regularly.
 It is crucial to choose the right kind of bedding for your little guinea pig.
 There are a lot of types of beddings in the pet store, but they are not as good as they claim to be for your sensitive little friend.

 Also, cedar and pine shavings are not a good choice either.
-Even if they are available at most of the pet stores (especially for the small rodents), they are bad for your guinea pig.
+Even if they are available at most of the pet stores (especially for the small guinea pigs), they are bad for your little pet.
 They contain a very harmful substance for guinea pigs called phenol.

 This substance can have a lot of adverse effects on your guinea pig, causing a lot of medical conditions (for example, it affects the liver of guinea pigs).
 So always pay attention to this substance and beddings in general.